Hey, Believer: You Are a Bridge Builder

 How can we pursue other people in love?

-Practical Idea #1 – Sit with someone at lunch who has no friends.
+Practical Idea #1 - Sit with someone who is alone.

 Practical Idea #2 - Offer to pray for someone.

-Practical Idea #3 – Bring your teacher a small gift for no reason.
+Practical Idea #3 - Bring your co-worker or hurting friend a small gift for no reason.

 After your prayers and love have built a bridge, you can help them cross the chasm safely from one side to the other.